-How to Get FHA Approval on a Condo
+How to Get FHA Approval for a Condo

-The U.S. Department of Housing and Urban Development (HUD) stipulates that FHA-approved condominiums must adhere to particular guidelines for borrowers to qualify for an FHA loan.
-To qualify, a condominium complex must provide:
+It is possible to purchase a condominium using a conventional or government-backed mortgage.
+However, the U.S. Department of Housing and Urban Development (HUD) has established specific guidelines that FHA-approved condominiums must adhere to for borrowers to qualify for an FHA loan.
+To meet the requirements for FHA approval, a condominium complex must provide specific amenities and adhere to HUD's guidelines.

 - The status of any pending litigation